andrew-spade-acn/d3-react-presentation/PITCHME.md

 ---

-D3 is:
+#### D3

 * A *visualization* toolkit for creating _data-driven documents_
 * Most often used for making charts, but is not explicitly a charting library
-* Declarative, providing reliable wrappers for clunky SVG syntax and DOM methods
+* Declarative, providing reliable abstractions for clunky SVG syntax and DOM methods
 * "Efficient manipulation of documents based on data"

 +++